oxygenxml/oxygen-publishing-template-samples/templates/search-before-header/README.md

 ![Output Sample](search-before-header.png)

 It uses an
-[XSLT Extension](https://www.oxygenxml.com/doc/versions/23.1/ug-webhelp-responsive/topics/whr-responsive-override-xslt-dita-xslt-import.html) File to move the *Search Input* component before the header serction.
+[XSLT Extension](https://www.oxygenxml.com/doc/versions/23.1/ug-webhelp-responsive/topics/whr-responsive-override-xslt-dita-xslt-import.html) File to move the *Search Input* component before the header section.

 The XSLT extension removes the *Search Input* component from the default location and inserts it before the row containig the *Publication Title* and the *Menu* components.